davidbowland/form-submit/README.md

 * `formSubmit.addRadioValidation(<element>, <callback(value, element)>)`
    ex: `formSubmit.addRadioValidation(document.getElementById('fnord'), function(value) { return value === undefined ?
 'Please make a selection' : ''; })`
    * Adds validation to a radio button group (grouped by name)
-   The value passed to the callback is `undefined` if no value is selected.
+   * The value passed to the callback is `undefined` if no value is selected

 * `formSubmit.removeRadioValidation(<element>)`
    ex: `formSubmit.removeRadioValidation(document.getElementById('fnord'))`